+The big problem of the logistics infrastructure in the country is not on the roads but in the lack of interconnectivity between land, sea, and rail transport.
 Mexico is between the sword and the wall.
-Although it has just been saved from a tariff storm, the tension imposed by the United States in the first week of June is a call to strengthen or initiate new trade associations, where the logistics infrastructure remains the great challenge.
+Although it has just been saved from a tariff storm, the tension imposed by the United States in the first week of June is a call to strengthen or initiate new trade associations, where the logistics infrastructure remains a great challenge.

 Towards the Transístmico corridor

 The largest commercial load in Mexico (55.5%, in 2018) moves by road, but the most severe problem is not in the roads but the lack of interconnectivity between land, sea, and rail transport.
 Humberto Vargas, president of the Mexican Association of Intermodal Transport (AMTI), believes that the railroad, where only 12.8% of merchandise moves in the country, is one of the channels with the greatest potential if it works together with the ports.